When your brand is in crisis, you need three things by your side: lots of coffee, a stress ball, and a monitoring tool.

 It’s what you need to catch and manage brewing crises, and remedy bad situations to prevent full-blown PR scandals.

-Today, we’re going to show you how to use a monitoring tool like Mention to find and handle any crisis online.
+Today, we’re going to show you how to use crisis monitoring tools like Mention to find and handle any crisis online.

 By monitoring both the news and social media in one tool, you’ll see any breaking news stories right away.

 For example, say a restaurant chain has a scathing review published about one of its locations.
-With a real-time alert, the proper people at both the local and corporate level will see it as soon as it’s live online and begin figuring out how to deal with any blowback.
+With a real-time alert, the proper people at both the local and corporate level will see it as soon as it’s live online and prepare a crisis management plan.

 A lot of customers now expect an omnichannel social customer support as a given.
 They could share their opinions on any platform – could be Facebook, or Twitter, or Instagram – and they expect you to be there to respond, and quickly.